Active Indoor Recess

 Are your students restless from being cooped up inside due to rain or cold?
 Active indoor recess is a great way to get physically moving, regardless of space or equipment constraints.

 Read MoreRecess plays a key role in a child’s academic success, including their physical, social, and emotional well-being.
-Recess provides students with time to be active to develop healthy bodies, enjoy moving more, and accumulate the recommended 60 minutes of physical activity per day.
+Recess provides students with time to be active to develop healthy bodies and accumulate the recommended 60 minutes of physical activity per day.
 Recess is also a time for children to release energy and reduce stress, which improves attention and reduces disruptive behavior in the classroom.

 Elementary schools should incorporate a minimum of 20 minutes per day of recess for all grades and 30 minutes for primary grades.
 The benefits of recess also extend to secondary grades, too!
 Even if it’s just for 15 minutes, older students also benefit from regular physical activity breaks.